Dealing with a Difficult Mother

 Learn what you are dealing with-

-What happened in mom's childhood, how it looks today and how it affects you.
+If you are dealing with a difficult mother, you deserve to know what's making her so difficult.
+You need to know what happened in mom's childhood, how it looks today, and how it affects you in the present.
 I have created a guide that explains it all.

 The guide to understanding if your mother is Narcissistic, Borderline, or Histrionic